skoolkid/skoolkit/sphinx/source/asm.rst

 * ``page`` is the page number (0-7)
 * ``fname`` is the name of the skool file

+When the first ``@bank`` directive in a skool file is processed, the memory snapshot is converted from 48K to 128K and the 128K ROM is loaded.

 +---------+---------+
 | Version | Changes |
 +=========+=========+